SplitLayout usage

 }

-Customize render Tab header
+</script>Customize render Tab header

-Tab header
+Tab item

-Split Layout supports custom rendering tab buttons, allowing you to customize rendering of a certain part or all parts.
+Split Layout supports custom rendering tab item, allowing you to customize rendering of a certain part or all parts.
 You can use the tabItemRender slot to render tab entries, which allows for the entire overlay rendering.

 If you only need to customize certain parts of the rendering, you can import the default tab component SplitTabItem, which supports the functionality of default tabs but also allows you to customize a certain part of them.